shristov-Monterway/commerce/documentation/translation-management.md

 - If the script fails to run, make sure you have all the required dependencies installed.
 \`\`\`

-Now, let's update the internationalization.md file to reference the new translation-management.md file:
+Let's fix the documentation/firebase-emulator.md file: